 If you have some questions or concerns about what is involved, how it might affect you, how much time it will take and how you will get to the venue, speak to your health care or research team.

 Participants will often have their travel expenses paid.
 Some research organisations will also offer an additional payment to compensate for a participant's time and inconvenience.
 Before committing to taking part, ask the research team exactly what expenses and financial compensation will be offered.

-Payments are normally tax exempt but if you are receiving benefits check with your benefits provider to see whether payments from clinical trials will affect them.
+Payments are normally tax exempt but if you are receiving benefits then check with your provider to see whether payments from clinical trials will affect them.